This web site is created by the WWF Global Forest Practice to share knowledge and information on solutions to safeguard forests.

-By participating in WWF’s #pledgeforforests campaign through the sharing of WWF photos and your posts on social media sites (e.g., without limitation, Facebook, Twitter, Pinterest and Instagram), you grant WWF the right to display your post on the #pledgeforforests webpage, in WWF’s discretion, and represent that you have all rights necessary to grant that right, including without limitation all necessary copyrights and permissions of those featured.
+By participating in WWF’s #connect2forests campaign through the sharing of WWF photos and your posts on social media sites (e.g., without limitation, Facebook, Twitter, Pinterest and Instagram), you grant WWF the right to display your post on the forestsolutions.panda.org/connect2forests, in WWF’s discretion, and represent that you have all rights necessary to grant that right, including without limitation all necessary copyrights and permissions of those featured.

 By submitting your comment on the solutions pages, you grant WWF the right to display your post on forestsolutions.panda.org, in WWF’s discretion, and represent that you have all rights necessary to grant that right.

 Posting on forestsolutions.panda.org does not allow the use of WWF’s logo or trademark.
-For any public reference to WWF please seek permission from the Global Forest Programme, email@example.com
+For any public reference to WWF please seek permission from the Global Forest Practice, email@example.com.

-The Forest Solutions blog is a platform to share in-depth commentary on solutions to safeguard forests as well as personal anecdotes showcasing the impact of specific solutions.
-WWF has created this open space to enable innovative ideas and knowledge sharing.
-Those interested in contributing may contact Huma Khan.
+The Forest Solutions blog is a platform to share in-depth commentary on solutions to safeguard forests.
+WWF has created this blog platform to enable innovative ideas and knowledge sharing.
+Those interested in contributing may contact Huma Khan (firstname.lastname@example.org).
 Bloggers may not fully share WWF’s opinions but must value and adhere to the principles of an open and respectful discourse, valuing diversity, be fair and respectful in tone, respect diversity of opinion and sharing stakeholder knowledge on forest related solutions.
 WWF may make suggestions to shorten or sharpen the message of bloggers, or assist with editing, if requested.
 Some blogs have been repurposed from personal interviews, with authorization from the interviewee.
 WWF will read the blogs prior to publishing and reserves the right not to publish blogs with statements that go against the purpose of this blog space.

 Blog content may include: